vetbijaya/go-gin-gorm/README.md

 ### PostgreSQl install
 `docker-compose up --build`

-### To test CRUD operation, download thunder client from VS Code extension
+### To test CRUD operation, download `thunder client` from VS Code extension or use Postman